Free Shipping in the US for orders over $40

 One morning during one of my MOPS meetings, I expressed my concerns on speech therapy with my table, only to learn that two of the moms in my group had children who had gone through and graduated from speech therapy.
 My fears were quickly calmed and I decided to call our county’s Early Intervention group to schedule an evaluation.
 The day of the evaluation two therapists came to our house, along with a social worker to document everything.
 The therapists did everything from ask Josiah to do simple tasks like kick a ball and bring something to me, to stringing a large bead and completing simple puzzles.
 They asked him questions and he answered in his own way.
 They also asked me questions about his speech, diet, behavior and so on.
 By the end of the evaluation the therapists tallied up scores and explained to me that he scored highly on almost every section, except expressive speech.
 His expressive speech was so drastically different that, although he did not initially qualify for speech therapy, they allowed for a “therapist override”, in which I was the main decider on going forward with speech therapy or not.
 With a newborn baby just weeks from arrival, I decided it certainly would not hurt giving things a try.

 Josiah’s speech therapist came to meet with us in our home a week before our sweet Melody was born.
 The first meeting was mostly getting acquainted with each other and setting some goals for the next year.
 I remember saying how frustrated I had been with potty-training my son because he could not tell me if he needed to go to the bathroom even though I knew he was aware of himself and capable of doing-so.
 I also remember discussing how many times he would throw a tantrum, which would turn into a meltdown because I could not understand him or could I talk to him easily.
-The next part of our meeting included simple playtime and repetition of words.
+The next part of our meeting included simple playtime and Toddler boy sitting at table, upsetrepetition of words.
 Our therapist picked up a ball, dragged it up and put it inside of a container.
 “Up, up, up… and in!” she repeated over and over to Josiah.
 Josiah quickly caught on and pretty soon I heard him beginning to mimic her words, in his own way.
 We quickly set some goals for our next meeting and I immediately felt confident in the whole process.

 In the weeks to follow, Josiah picked up new words each time.
 Our therapist did such an excellent job in communicating with our son by bringing things he loved (games, puzzles, books) and implementing speech with him.
 In taking turns during a game, she would emphasize, “Okay, my turn!”
 Then, over the next week, my homework would be to find ways to discuss ownership when playing with Josiah.
 Once he was able to properly say things such as, “me, my, mine” I really began to see his speech explode.
 I vividly remember the day she taught him two-syllable words… “I say base, you say ball!
 Base-ball, base-ball.
 You say base, I say ball, base-ball, base-ball.”
 By the following week, I had successfully added baseball and donut to Josiah’s vocabulary with simply having fun with him and being silly.